anuragbantu/DL-Assignment-1/README.md

 # Fashion MNIST Classification

 ## Project Overview
 This project focuses on classifying images from the Fashion MNIST dataset using deep learning.
 The dataset consists of grayscale images of 10 different clothing categories.
-The neural networks are created from scratch mostly using only numpy and pandas and are trained on labeled image data to recognize clothing items accurately.
+The neural networks are created from scratch mostly using only numpy for all matrix/vector operations without using any automatic differentiation packages and are trained on labeled image data to recognize clothing items accurately.

 ## Dataset
 The Fashion MNIST dataset is an alternative to the classic MNIST dataset and contains: